destel/rill/README.md

 or building responsive data pipelines.

 - **Provide solutions for advanced tasks.**
-The library includes ready-to-use functions for batching, ordered fan-in, map-reduce, stream splitting, merging, and more.
+Beyond basic operations, the library includes ready-to-use functions for batching, ordered fan-in, map-reduce, stream splitting, merging, and more.
+Pipelines, while usually linear, can have any topology forming a directed acyclic graph (DAG).

 - **Support custom extensions.**
 Since Rill operates on standard Go channels, it's easy to write custom functions compatible with the library.

 - **Keep it lightweight.**
-Rill has a small type-safe API and zero dependencies, making it straightforward to integrate into existing projects.
+Rill has a small, type-safe, channel-based API, and zero dependencies, making it straightforward to integrate into existing projects.
 It's also lightweight in terms of resource usage, ensuring that the number of memory allocations and goroutines does not grow with the input size.